ecosystems

 Strut-channel Panel Rack

 There are times when the best location for solar pool heating panels is not a roof but a rack whether its on the ground, on another surface, or even just to get some pitch on a shallow-pitched or flat roof.
-This could be due to lack of available roof space or poor orientation, concern about roof leaks, distance from pool equipment, etc., all of which make building a rack on a better option.
+This could be due to lack of available roof space or poor orientation, concern about roof leaks, distance from pool equipment, etc., all of which make building a rack a better option.

 In the meantime, we have designed a simple, strong, and durable rack structure that will more than satisfy this void in the pool panel rack market.
 Sure you can always build a rack out of wood, but woods has one critical weakness...it might not last as long as the panels themselves.
 Durability is our concern.
 If you want to build a wood rack, we included a schematic that is adequate in strength on the following page.
 However, we highly suggest that you consider a more durable alternative made from steel strut-channel.
 The following rack is designed for anyone to build, dealer or pool owner.
 It is a quality rack structure from components available in your local area.
 We want to make it easy for you to install a solar pool heating system.
 If you have difficulty finding any components, contact us or your dealer so we can help you find them.